Followers

 Another example involves Abraham’s cousin wife, Keturah.
 The narrative of Abraham’s wives has Sarah’s death and burial before it speaks of Abraham’s marriage to Keturah.
 This creates the impression that Abraham married Keturah after Sarah died, but that is not the case.
 He married her shortly after he settled in the land of Canaan, his mother’s homeland.
 This second marriage enabled Abraham to gain territory in Canaan.

-It is clear then that reading Genesis strictly as a chronological account leads to erroneous conclusions.
-The material is organized with a chronological sequence, but when we examine the genealogical material in Genesis we discover that some of the recounted events happened concurrently and some took place beforehand.
+It is clear that reading Genesis strictly as a chronological account can sometimes lead to erroneous conclusions.
+The material is organized with a chronological sequence, but when we examine the genealogical (or kinship patterns) material in Genesis we discover that some of the recounted events happened concurrently and some took place beforehand.

 No comments: